picmi-standard/picmi/Docs/source/developer/design_principles.rst

    “Computations” here are filling in different representations of the same input data.

+Redundancies are allowed, though should be limited to different representations of a physical concept (e.g. laser a0/e0).
-Redundancies are allowed if convenient. (e.g. laser a0/e0) Inconsistencies must be caught by checks when invoked explicitly.
+Inconsistencies must be caught by checks when invoked explicitly.

 Python Features